terracenter/gentoo_install/README.md

 vgcreate vg0 /dev/mapper/cryptcontainer
 ```

-If running the previous commands you see some warnings like:
+If running the previous commands, you see some warnings like:

 ```shell
 WARNING: Failed to connect to lvmetad.
 Falling back to device scanning.